This post was updated on November 12, 2019.

 1. Follow top leaders in your industry

-It’s important to take advantage of the many leading experts, in just about every industry, who have a Twitter account.
+It’s essential to take advantage of the many leading experts in just about every industry, who have a Twitter account.
 Now, you need to find and follow them!
 Make it easy by downloading a tool like Buzzsumo to track topics, users, and posts related to your brand.

 2. Optimize your account

 Make sure to mention your brand’s website and what your business does, but keep it short and sweet.
 Also, apply for a verified account by following these Twitter instructions—this is that little blue checkmark next to your username that will establish your one-and-only profile.

 If driving Twitter engagement is a top priority for your social media strategy, try uploading a native video.
 Much like Facebook works, if you choose Twitter to host your video, the post will get 5x more replies, 2.8x more Retweets, and 1.9x more likes than posting a video link outside of the channel.